You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 What is Vaseline?

-Petrolatum or soft paraffin is actually found in wide range of products, including moisturizers, conditioners, lip balms, and beauty products.
+Petrolatum or soft paraffin is actually found in a wide range of products, including moisturizers, conditioners, lip balms, and beauty products.

 It was first discovered by rig workers who noticed it building upon the machinery and in the bottom of empty oil barrels.